 Be Geohazard Aware!

 The more time you spend in an area where there are geologic hazards, the greater the chances that you could be involved in an emergency event.
 While most people consider the danger to be relatively low, you must decide if you will assume the personal risk of visiting these potentially dangerous locations.
-When you arrive in the park, be sure to review posted geologic hazard, evacuation and escape information.
+When you arrive in the park, be sure to review posted geologic hazard, evacuation, and escape information.
 Longmire, Carbon, and the campgrounds at Cougar Rock, Ohanapecosh, and White River are all vulnerable to geologic hazards.
 Many trails pass through geohazard areas.
 Remember, ANY river in the park is at risk of a debris flow.

 Geohazard Warning Sirens

 The former Tahoma Creek Trail had a long history of hazardous and life-threatening conditions.
 In the late 1980s, a very large debris flow destroyed several sections of the trail and a large section of the Westside Road, leaving visitors, staff, and vehicles stranded.
 Since that time the Westside Road has been closed to public vehicle access at Dry Creek and Tahoma Creek Trail was no longer maintained.

 Since the road closure, Tahoma Creek continues to have floods and debris flow events, the most recent in August 2015.
 Each event has impacted the road and degraded existing sections of the trail, making it difficult and sometimes impossible to navigate Tahoma Creek Trail.